ceph/ceph/doc/radosgw/notifications.rst

 Request parameters:

-- push-endpoint: URI of an endpoint to send push notification to
+- push-endpoint: This is the URI of an endpoint to send push notifications to.
-- OpaqueData: opaque data is set in the topic configuration and added to all notifications triggered by the topic
+- OpaqueData: Opaque data is set in the topic configuration and added to all notifications that are triggered by the topic.
-- persistent: indication whether notifications to this endpoint are persistent (=asynchronous) or not ("false" by default)
+- persistent: This indicates whether notifications to this endpoint are persistent (=asynchronous) or not persistent.
+(This is "false" by default.)

 - HTTP endpoint

  - URI: ``http[s]://<fqdn>[:<port]``
- - port defaults to: 80/443 for HTTP/S accordingly
+ - port: This defaults to 80 for HTTP and 443 for HTTPS.
- - verify-ssl: indicate whether the server certificate is validated by the client or not ("true" by default)
+ - verify-ssl: This indicates whether the server certificate is validated by the client.
+(This is "true" by default.)
+ - cloudevents: This indicates whether the HTTP header should contain attributes according to the `S3 CloudEvents Spec`_.
+(This is "false" by default.)

 - AMQP0.9.1 endpoint

  - URI: ``amqp[s]://[<user>:<password>@]<fqdn>[:<port>][/<vhost>]``
- - user/password defaults to: guest/guest
+ - user/password: This defaults to "guest/guest".
- - user/password may only be provided over HTTPS.
-If not, topic creation request will be rejected.
+ - user/password: This must be provided only over HTTPS.
+Topic creation requests will otherwise be rejected.
- - port defaults to: 5672/5671 for unencrypted/SSL-encrypted connections
+ - port: This defaults to 5672 for unencrypted connections and 5671 for SSL-encrypted connections.
- - vhost defaults to: "/"
+ - vhost: This defaults to "/".
- - verify-ssl: indicate whether the server certificate is validated by the client or not ("true" by default)
+ - verify-ssl: This indicates whether the server certificate is validated by the client.
+(This is "true" by default.)
- - if ``ca-location`` is provided, and secure connection is used, the specified CA will be used, instead of the default one, to authenticate the broker
+ - If ``ca-location`` is provided and a secure connection is used, the specified CA will be used to authenticate the broker.
+The default CA will not be used.
- - amqp-exchange: the exchanges must exist and be able to route messages based on topics (mandatory parameter for AMQP0.9.1).
-Different topics pointing to the same endpoint must use the same exchange
+ - amqp-exchange: The exchanges must exist and must be able to route messages based on topics.
+This parameter is mandatory.
+Different topics that point to the same endpoint must use the same exchange.
- - amqp-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
-Three ack methods exist:
+ - amqp-ack-level: No end2end acking is required.
+Messages may persist in the broker before being delivered to their final destinations.
+Three ack methods
+   exist:

-  - "none": message is considered "delivered" if sent to broker
+  - "none": The message is considered "delivered" if it is sent to the broker.
-  - "broker": message is considered "delivered" if acked by broker (default)
+  - "broker": The message is considered "delivered" if it is acked by the broker (default).
-  - "routable": message is considered "delivered" if broker can route to a consumer
+  - "routable": The message is considered "delivered" if the broker can route to a consumer.

 .. tip:: The topic-name (see :ref:`radosgw-create-a-topic`) is used for the AMQP topic ("routing key" for a topic exchange).

 - Kafka endpoint

  - URI: ``kafka://[<user>:<password>@]<fqdn>[:<port]``
- - if ``use-ssl`` is set to "true", secure connection will be used for connecting with the broker ("false" by default)
+ - ``use-ssl``: If this is set to "true", a secure connection is used to connect to the broker.
+(This is "false" by default.)
- - if ``ca-location`` is provided, and secure connection is used, the specified CA will be used, instead of the default one, to authenticate the broker
+ - ``ca-location``: If this is provided and a secure connection is used, the specified CA will be used insted of the default CA to authenticate the broker.
- - user/password may only be provided over HTTPS.
-If not, topic creation request will be rejected.
+ - user/password: This must be provided only over HTTPS.
+Topic creation requests will otherwise be rejected.
- - user/password may only be provided together with ``use-ssl``, if not, the connection to the broker would fail.
+ - user/password: This must be provided along with ``use-ssl``.
+Connections to the broker will otherwise fail.
- - port defaults to: 9092
+ - port: This defaults to 9092.
- - kafka-ack-level: no end2end acking is required, as messages may persist in the broker before delivered into their final destination.
-Two ack methods exist:
+ - kafka-ack-level: No end2end acking is required.
+Messages may persist in the broker before being delivered to their final destinations.
+Two ack methods
+   exist:

-  - "none": message is considered "delivered" if sent to broker
+  - "none": Messages are considered "delivered" if sent to the broker.
-  - "broker": message is considered "delivered" if acked by broker (default)
+  - "broker": Messages are considered "delivered" if acked by the broker.
+(This is the default.)

 .. note::

-    - The key/value of a specific parameter does not have to reside in the same line, or in any specific order, but must use the same index
+    - The key-value pair of a specific parameter need not reside in the same line as the parameter, and need not appear in any specific order, but it must use the same index.
-    - Attribute indexing does not need to be sequential or start from any specific value
+    - Attribute indexing need not be sequential and need not start from any specific value.
-    - `AWS Create Topic`_ has a detailed explanation of the endpoint attributes format.
-However, in our case different keys and values are used
+    - `AWS Create Topic`_ provides a detailed explanation of the endpoint attributes format.
+In our case, however, different keys and values are used.

-The response will have the following format:
+The response has the following format:

 ::